CIRDLES/tripoli-manual/setup/03-QuickStart.md

 ## Linux:

-If you're running Linux, you might be interested in
+If you're running Linux, you probably have the expertise to use the [command line interface to open Tripoli](../using_Tripoli/05-StartingTripoli.md "Starting Tripoli").

 # Loading data files into Tripoli